The Blue Light (1932 film): Plot

-The Blue Light is a frame story with a fairy tale atmosphere and elements.
+The Blue Light is a frame story with a fairy tale atmosphere and mystical elements.
 A modern couple arrive in a convertible automobile at an inn in Santa Maria, a mountain village.
 Upon seeing an intriguing, cameo-style photo of a woman, they ask the innkeeper who she is.
-The innkeeper tells a young boy to bring in the book that contains "Junta's story," and the movie unfolds as the innkeeper opens a very large book to its title page.
+The innkeeper asks a young boy to bring the book containing "Junta's story," and the movie unfolds as the innkeeper opens a very large book to its title page.

-Junta (Riefenstahl) is a young woman who lives, at the turn of the century, apart from her fellow villagers.
+Junta is a young woman who lives, at the turn of the century, apart from her fellow villagers.
+Junta lives largely in solitude (except for the company of Guzzi, a young shepherd boy) in the tranquility of the mountains surrounding the village.
+She plays in the hills and woodlands, as a naive, free spirit.
+She is simple and innocent, but also seems something of a mystic.
+She loves to clamber over the steep, difficult terrain of the local mountains.
 Due to her feral strangeness, she is considered to be a witch.
 When she comes to town for one reason or another, the townsfolk chase her away.

 They feel that she must in some way be responsible for the ongoing deaths of the young men of the village.
 This is because Junta is able to climb the local mountain unscathed, while these young men continue to fall to their deaths attempting to climb it under supernatural circumstances.

-Junta lives largely in solitude (except for the company of Guzzi, a young shepherd boy) in the tranquility of the mountains surrounding the village.
-She plays in the hills and woodlands, as a naive, free spirit.
-She is simple and innocent, but also seems something of a mystic.
-She loves to clamber over the steep, difficult terrain of the local mountains.

-On full moon nights, a crack in a prominent local mountain admits the moon's light and illuminates a grotto filled with beautiful crystals.
+On full moon nights, a crack in a prominent local mountain admits the Moon's light and illuminates a grotto filled with beautiful crystals.
 This place of indescribable beauty, radiating the film's titular "blaue Licht" (blue light), is a sacred space for Junta.
 The crystals' luminous glow casts a spell on the village's young men, who, one by one, in a state of hypnotic attraction, attempt and fail to reach its source, falling to their deaths.